-With its ferny foliage and umbrella-shaped clusters of blooms, Queen Anne’s lace is pretty and a few random plants cause few problems.
+With its ferny foliage and umbrella-shaped clusters of blooms, Queen Anne’s lace is pretty and a few random plants around cause few problems.
 However, a lot of Queen Anne’s lace can be a major cause for concern, especially in pastures, hayfields, and gardens like yours.
 Once they get the upper hand, controlling Queen Anne’s lace flowers is extremely difficult.
 Wondering how to control Queen Anne’s lace?
 Read on to learn more about this challenging plant.

 About Queen Anne’s Lace Flowers

 A member of the carrot family, Queen Anne’s lace (Daucus carota) is also known as wild carrot.
 The lacy leaves resemble carrot tops and the plant smells like carrots when crushed.
-Queen Anne’s lace is native to Europe and Asia, but it has naturalized and grows across much of the United States.
-Because of its large size and fast growth habits, it poses a considerable threat to native plants.
+Queen Anne’s lace is native to Europe and Asia, but it has naturalized and grown across much of the United States.
+Due to its large size and fast growth habits, it poses a considerable threat to native plants.
 It will also choke out flowers and bulbs in your garden.

 Queen Anne’s Lace Management

 Controlling wild carrot plants is difficult because of their long, sturdy taproot, and because it has so many effective ways of reproducing themselves far and wide.
 Queen Anne’s lace is a biennial plant that produces leaves and rosettes the first year, then blooms and sets seed the second year.
 Although the plant dies after setting seed, it ensures that many seeds are left behind for the coming year.
 In fact, one plant can produce up to 40,000 seeds in bristled cones that stick to clothing or animal fur.
 Thus, the plant is readily transferred from place to place.
 Here are some tips on getting rid of wild carrots in the garden:

 - Use herbicides only when other means of control are ineffective.
 Check with your local cooperative extension office, as the plant is resistant to some herbicides.